Creative Youth Collective

 -

 We schedule our sessions in consultation with parents.
-We make every effort to meet at a consistent time, so that we have a regular cadence to our creative practice.
+We meet at a consistent time, so that we have a regular cadence to our creative practice.

 The majority of our meetings take place on Zoom, but occasionally we’ll schedule an in person meeting when the need arises.
 Throughout the year we also host select in-person events in the San Francisco Bay Area.